RyFry/LARP-3D-Rendering-Engine/README.md

 Currently this project only runs on Unix systems.
 In order to build and run the project, the following dependencies are required:
 ```
-GLFW (Including with the project in the lib/ folder)
+GLFW (Included with the project in the lib/ folder)
 OpenGL
 GLU
 GLEW